Looking for some TOEFL Reading practice?

 - Answer 30 questions in total

-And, unfortunately, the TOEFL Reading practice available online is either out-of-date or unreliable.
+And, unfortunately, the TOEFL Reading practice materials available online are either out-of-date or unreliable.

-These are just a few of the reasons why we have designed our own TOEFL Reading Practice Questions that you can access for free right here.
+These are just a few of the reasons why we have designed our own TOEFL Reading Practice Questions with answers that you can access for free right here.

 Here’s just one example: